mlgid-project/mlgidGUI/docs/DOCUMENTATION.md

 ## General
 ### Project Startup
-During the program startup, the user chooses between importing an H5 file, creating a new - or loading an existing project.
+During the program startup, the user chooses between importing an H5 file, creating a new or loading an existing project.
 All necessary information is stored in a project folder, the default location is `USERHOME\GIWAXSProjects\`

 ![Program startup window](./images/startup.png)

 ### Project Folder

 mlgidGUI uses project folders to store the current progress.
 The project files are stored as pickle binaries to facilitate faster serialization and deserialization, reducing disk I/O overhead.
 However, they are not intended for sharing or copying to other machines due to potential incompatibilities arising from the use of pickle.
-Projects can be shared via h5 files (see below).
+Projects can be shared via HDF5 files (see below).

 A project folder contains the following data:

-  The `project_structure` file contains the pickled `ProjectStructure` Python-object which holds the project-folder path and the configuration.
+  The `project_structure` file contains the pickled `ProjectStructure` Python-object which holds the project folder path and the configuration.

 Subfolders: